bgord/knowledge/web-workers.md

 It's a JavaScript file that runs on a thread that's separate from your app's thread.
 It doesn't block the app's thread.

+It doesn't have DOM access, but it has a way to access the network.

 ---

 **How many web workers can a page spin up**